 What’s the harm?

 Sweets that don’t have any other nutritional value are sometimes called empty calories.
 Children who consume too many empty calories may get less of the nutrients they need to grow strong and healthy.
 Empty calories and sugar can both contribute to obesity, as well.
 According to the Centers for Disease Control and Prevention, childhood obesity has more than doubled over the past 30 years.
 Obesity can increase the risk of health problems like type 2 diabetes as children grow.
 Sugar can also lead to tooth decay, which the CDC says is on the rise in young children.

 Sweets are called treats because they’re often treated as a type of reward.
 However, candy as a reward can cause problems, since children can begin to connect sweets with comfort.
 Rewards that aren’t edible, like small toys or big hugs, are ways to offer praise to children that don’t set up associations with food that can cause trouble later on.

 If you can’t or choose not to hold off on letting Baby try sweets entirely, you can also choose to offer sweet treats that have some nutritional value.
 There’s a good chance your little one will appreciate the sweetness of a fruit smoothie, which is both tasty and healthy.
 For chocolate lovers, a cup of pudding is a more nutritional choice than a candy bar, as pudding offers some extra calcium, maybe some iron, and even a little protein.

-The only thing sweeter than a piece of candy is the delicious grin your little one might flash when she takes a bite, but snacking strategically in these early years can set up healthy eating patterns that will benefit Baby for the rest of her life.
+The only thing sweeter than a piece of candy is the delicious grin your little one might flash when they take a bite, but snacking strategically in these early years can set up healthy eating patterns that will benefit Baby for the rest of their life.
 Isn’t that worth sacrificing a little sugary sweetness for?